XhmikosR/notepad2-mod/Readme.md

 * Other various minor changes and tweaks

 ## Supported Operating Systems:
-* Windows 2000 (when compiled with WDK, which is the default build)
 * XP (SP3, SP2 might or might not work), Vista, 7 and 8 both 32-bit and 64-bit

 ## [Screenshots](http://xhmikosr.github.io/notepad2-mod/screenshots)